By Tara McNamara,

 Parents need to know that Ad Astra is a stunning, thoughtful sci-fi drama starring Brad Pitt.
 The title is Latin for "through hardships to the stars," and while the film has all the trappings of a great space adventure, space travel is just the setting.
 This is really the emotional odyssey of a man who's trying to make peace with his conflicted feelings about his father (Tommy Lee Jones) -- and therefore it's not especially likely to entertain most teens.
 Still, Pitt's character, Major Roy McBride, is an admirable man -- courageous, calm, and thoughtful -- who's living in a future where it appears that race, gender, and age have equal professional footing.
 Sci-fi action includes guns, moon battles with explosions, solar flares, and other things that might go wrong in space, including a jarring animal attack that isn't shown but has gruesome results (which are shown).
 Characters die, including via a brief but intense/disturbing head explosion due to pressure issues.
 Much of the sound is muted through the quiet of a spacesuit, so this may be a good choice for those with audio sensitivities.
 Faith-focused families will appreciate elements such as prayer and positive acknowledgements of God's presence in the universe.
 Strong language is used sparingly but includes "hell" and "goddamn" and a possible use of "f--king."

-Every shot is perfectly arranged, and the cinematography and visual effects are stunning -- it's almost impossible to believe you're not truly passing by Jupiter, Saturn, and Neptune.
-And, get ready to see a different Brad Pitt.
+While the slow pacing may not be for everyone, each shot is perfectly arranged, and the cinematography and visual effects are stunning.
+It's almost impossible to believe you're not truly passing by Jupiter, Saturn, and Neptune.
+And get ready to see a different Brad Pitt.
 There's no sandwich eating or coffee slurping here -- in fact, one scene has Pitt hooking up to a feeding tube in space, almost as proof that he can act without his hallmark crutch.
 Portraying a calm, cool, collected character could be a challenge, but Pitt's eyes express everything; when the stoic major allows himself to express the smallest amount of emotion, it's the audience who cries.

 Families can talk about how Roy demonstrates self-control in Ad Astra.
 Why is that a positive character strength?
 Roy's self-control seems to have arrived at the cost of bottled-up emotions.
 Is there a healthy way to express yourself while retaining control?